Helen-sew/100-days-of-code/Round1.md

-# Round 1 of 100 Days Of Code - Log
+# Round 1 of 100 Days Of Code - Helen Sew

 ### Day 1: December 28, 2020
 ##### (delete me or comment me out)